StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 ..
 NOTE::
    This feature is only available to Skribble Enterprise customers.

-Skribble Business admins can select a uniform document deletion period for all Skribble Business members.
+As a Skribble Business admin, you can select a uniform document deletion period for all members.
 After this period, their documents will be automatically deleted from Skribble.

-As an admin, you can select a document deletion period for:
+You can select a document deletion period for:
+•	**all documents regardless of their state**

-•	**all documents** (only available to Enterprise customers who became customers after 17 February 2020)
+(only available to Enterprise customers who became customers after 17 February 2020)
+•	**completed and declined documents**
-•	**finalised documents** (documents that have been signed by all parties or declined by at least one person)
+(documents that have been signed by all parties or declined by at least one person)

 To set a document deletion period: